A Harvard 19-year-old stayed up three days and saved hundreds of Ukrainian refugees

 Neither the host nor the refugee share their exact locations on the site and refugees don’t even need to make an account.

-Email addresses are not shared on the website as people often use their first name and last name so can be more easily identified, Mr Schiffman explained.
+Email addresses are not shared on the website as people often use their first name and last name so can be more easily identified, Mr Schiffmann explained.

 The student said that he was surprised that Western governments hadn’t already set up something like his website for the millions fleeing from Ukraine.